Skip to Content

 Does Wi-Fi Work Without Internet

 Wi-Fi is virtually everywhere.
 When it comes to networking technologies, Wi-Fi is misunderstood.
-Due to the widespread popularity, the terms Wi-Fi and internet are often used interchangeably.
+Due to its widespread popularity, the terms Wi-Fi and Internet are often used interchangeably.
 Wi-Fi and internet are not the same thing at all.

 Wi-Fi Router

 The way we connect to the global network is by using an internet service provider (ISP).
-An ISP is simply a company that sells you a slice of their network and their connection to other networks.
+An ISP is simply a company that sells you a slice of its network and its connection to other networks.
 ISPs then pay to connect to other ISPs and to global internet exchange points.

 DNS Server